DisableGraphics/greending-ng/adblock.md

 https://easylist.to/easylist/fanboy-social.txt
 https://secure.fanboy.co.nz/fanboy-annoyance.txt
 ```
-5. Open a new terminal and execute `adblock-rust-server`
+5. Open a new terminal and execute `adblock-rust-server`<br>
 Do **not** close it.
 For some reasons I'm yet to understand, Greending-ng doesn't open it correctly in my machine.
 Try not opening a terminal and see if it works on yours.

 # Disclaimer

-I've noted issures with this adblock: If the page is loaded too fast, it will not block ads at first.
+I've found issues with this adblock: If the page is loaded too fast, it will not block ads at first.
 This is specially annoying with YouTube, as YouTube loads first the ads and you have to wait until Blockit has finished blocking them.
 Otherwise, it works pretty well.

 # Mentions
 Thanks to <a href=https://github.com/dudik/>dudik</a> for this adblock.